 The arts can bypass words.
 They can offer a creative outlet and support in times of change and loss.
 Our Arts team offers a range of sessions and projects using diverse arts media such as music and songwriting, painting, creative writing, photography and film making.Our Arts Service

 An important part of living independently after a diagnosis is staying as active as possible.
 Key to that is having your environment set up to help you move around safely.
 Our Occupational Therapy Team will provide you with equipment and guidance that helps you with everyday tasks.
 Our Physiotherapy Team can teach you techniques to deal with symptoms such as breathlessness and fatigue, provide guidance on appropriate levels of activity, and work specifically on things like strength and balance.

 Our Social Workers will help you and those close to you with the practical tasks that need to be taken care of.
 We’ll help source practical help at home, point you towards advice on debt or income maintenance, help with housing, schools and employers, and offer social and emotional support.
 Whether you’re thinking about going home or moving to another care setting, our social workers are here for you.

-Due to COVID-19 we have had to change our approach to delivering our complementary therapy services, but we can still offer therapies in IPU from Tuesday to Saturday between 9am and 3pm.
-Our complementary therapists are on hand to in-patients who wish to receive short sessions of reflexology, reiki and aromatherapy (excluding massage).
+Due to COVID-19 we've had to change our approach to delivering our complementary therapy services, but we can still offer therapies in IPU from 10am-3pm Monday to Friday.
+Our complementary therapists are on hand to in-patients who wish to receive reflexology, reiki, aromatherapy, massage and Indian Head massage.
 These therapies are tailored to individual needs and offered together with conventional medical treatments to maximise wellbeing.